mrjcgoodwin/MarkupGoogleTranslate/README.md

  ```<?php echo $modules->get('MarkupGoogleTranslate')->buildGoogleTranslateUrl(['es','fr']);?>```

 [V0.0.6] - Restored only https scheme
-It seems that Google accepts only SSL certificates...
+It seems that Google accepts only SSL certificates, expecially on mobile...